Ko11e/Save_the_egg/TESTING.md

 The code have been validated using Code Institute's PEP8 Linter.
 No errors were found in the last validation test, se result below:
 ![Result PEP8 validation](images/PEP8-validation.png)
 ### Lighthouse
+I ran a Lighthouse assessment on it to receive these scores:

 ## Manual Testing
 Below are the manual tests that have been made.